 Answer: An embedded video or a channel engine consumes resources and it starts when that stream has viewers.
 The engine is automatically shut down in 10-20 minutes after last viewer leaves.

 The first viewer trying to watch a channel on Roku STB will kick-start the engine, however the initiation takes some time and a stream may take a few seconds until is retrieved.
-The viewer is sent back to channel/video page and he needs to click Play this Title button again .
+The viewer is sent back to the channel/video page and they need to click Play this Title button again .
 This behavior is normal and the viewer will have to try to access the channel or video again.
 Once the stream is started, it will be available for every subsequent viewer until shutdown.

 Question: Is the Watermark displayed on Roku Set Top Box?